open-telemetry/opentelemetry-specification/specification/api-metrics-user.md

 3. The first character must be non-numeric, non-space, non-punctuation
 4. Subsequent characters must be belong to the alphanumeric characters, '_', '.', and '-'.

-Metric names belong to a namespace.
-The `name` of the associated `Meter` serves as its namespace, allowing the same metric name to be used in multiple libraries of code, unambiguously, within the same application.
+Metric names belong to a namespace, which is the `name` of the associated `Meter`, allowing the same metric name to be used in multiple libraries of code, unambiguously, within the same application.

 Metric instruments are defined using a `Meter` instance, using a variety of `New` methods specific to the kind of metric and type of input(integer